fbergo/braintools/README.md

 They were originally developed at whatever Linux we used at the labs at the time, and have been updated to compile on updated and stricter environments (CentOS 6/7, Fedora 20-25).

-All software in this repostory is licensed under the GPL v2.
+All software in this repository is licensed under the GPL v2.
-Felipe Bergo, February 2017.

 ##Directories